The Outback Pride Project is promoting the Australian native

 runs Outback Pride

-self fund the project and have given five years of their time at no
+initially to self fund the project and gave five years of their

 systems, Mike and Gayle have been joined by various government

 departments, including ILC, DEWR, Works SA, Dept. of the Premier

 & Cabinet SA, Regional TAFE SA and Nganampa Health Council, who

 have also provided valuable support to the communities involved.

 A big part of the Quarmby's vision was to incorporate accredited

 training for participants in the project.
 Groups of participants